 Does your application make the users believe that it was designed for ‘their’ devices?
 Is the display proper with optimized experience or is it a one-size-fits-all solution?
 Well, with the challenge of multiple environments across devices and handles, these questions are bound to surface.
 A designer has to work on the application’s UI in consideration with particular screen sizes and densities so as to optimize UI design as per different screen configurations.
 Yes, it is about controlling the visual language to suit a specific platform.

 And for that, you need to be very clear with the dimensions and resolutions of the application.
-It is often seen that even the seasoned designers who are widening their horizon to mobile or other screen design get confused amidst the numbers of sizes and resolutions.
-Tackling this very concern, in this article we shall be covering the terms of the screen and density essentials that are required while designing mobile apps:-
+It is often seen that even the seasoned designers who are widening their horizons to mobile or other screen designs get confused amidst the numbers of sizes and resolutions.
+Tackling this very concern, in this article, we shall be covering the terms of the screen and density essentials that are required while designing mobile apps:-

 Let us start with some fundamentals that you must know about screens sizes and images:-

 - Pixels- It refers to a picture element; a single dot of color on a screen.

 - Screen sizes- These are represented in inches

 - Resolutions- It means width and height, for example, 320wx480h

 - DPI- These are Dots per inch or pixels per inch